jadeglaze/spock/README.md

 Added the QR code generator at api.qrserver.com as a second tool.
 Reworked the UI code to more correctly use Next.js page/layout conventions.
 Selecting an item from the left nav changes the url to specify a new conversation.
+Oof.
+Finally figured out the (simple in retrospect) use of multiple AI providers so a sketch of loading from DB is working now.